Masahiko Aoki is the Henri and Tomoye Takahashi

 and served as both an associate and full professor at the

 before re-joining the Stanford faculty in 1984.
-He has also visited institutions in China, England, Germany, Japan and Sweden.
+He held visited positions at major academic institutions in China, Germany, Japan, Sweden and the UK.
 He became Professor

-Emeritus in 2005 to concentrate on research as well as be engaged in
+Emeritus at Stanford University in 2005 to concentrate on research as well as be engaged in

 various international activities.